felias-fogg/dw-gdbserver/README.md

 https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json
 ```

 After that, you must install the respective cores, which enables you to debug almost all classic AVR chips that use the debugWIRE interface.
 And this is all!
 Now, you can press the debug button and start debugging.
 See, e.g., this [short tutorial](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-debugger/) about debugging in the Arduino IDE 2 documentation.
+In contrast to this tutorial, you need to `Verify` the sketch before starting to debug.
+Uploading will take place when starting the debug session.
+Similarly, as long as you not have exited the debugWIRE state, after changing your source file, you must `Verify` and then start a debug session.

 Linux users may need to add a few udev rules.
 When you first start the Arduino IDE debugger and the hardware debuggers are not recognized, you will get a hint in the `gdb-server` window of how to set the udev rules.
 You simply have to execute dw-gdbserver once using the command line option `--install-udev-rules`.
 Instead, you can create a udev-rules file along the lines described below.